rogerallen/romer/setup/README.md

 - [x] ~~try windows (this was coded on the mac first)~~
 - [x] ~~try linux~~
 - [x] ~~align x,y between rmfxy & png~~
-- [ ] output greyscale png.  no need for color
-- [ ] first attempt: train & learn with this data
+- [x] first attempt: train & learn with this data
 - [ ] generate music in all key signatures
 - [ ] generate music in all time signatures
 - [ ] generate music in all clefs